SeaCrow-Books/documentation/Publishing/Books/Sarah Rosewood/Undercover Obsessions/Book 2 - The Hideout/Version 1/23-chapter.md

 "Of course, I do."
 His answer is immediate, but I can see the confusion creeping into his gaze.
 "You're scaring me, Bella.
 What's wrong?"

 I swallow hard, fighting back the lump in my throat.
 "I have a secret, Luca."
-My voice is just a whisper, a desperate plea hanging in the quiet air of the kitchen.
+My voice is just a whisper.
 "A secret I've been keeping from you."

 His hand tightens around mine.
 I can see his jaw clench as he waits for me to continue.
 "What secret, Bella?"